 You’ve seen the salon wall with the gold table underneath.
 Several of you said I must get rid of that table, that it just wasn’t big enough.
 But, you know what?
 I like it a lot and think it fits that wall just perfectly.

-I can’t have anything really wide in this walk-way, there’s just not enough room and the hubby would have a fit.
+I can’t have anything really wide in this walk-way, there’s just not enough room.
 And this piece is just enough for me.
 It’s a yardsale find from a couple years ago, I think I paid $20 for it and it has a sticker under it from Illuminations (whatever that is) for $175.00, so I did get a great deal.
 I love the shape of it and like how it anchors the wall of pictures.
 So, sorry I’m not moving it!

 In reality, it looks great on the wall and that’s what counts to me.
 So, I got out some left over paint.
 When we moved in here, the former owners had painted the master bedroom teal and when I came in, I changed all the colors around here and that one was a must to change.
 It really was very dark in the master bedroom and besides, teal wasn’t what I was going for in there.
 But, there was a whole left over gallon of paint in the garage, so I tested it out to see how it would work for my furniture makeover.
 I couldn’t quite remember what shade it was.